rob-brown/tricks-of-the-trade-jekyll/_posts/2022-05-01-amiibo-personality-analysis.markdown

 #### Description

 This personality is quite different from the others.
 It has no specific attribute requirement.
 It's similar to `rsk` except it doesn't counter or parry.
 It should attack a lot, especially off stage.
 Charging attacks is good.
 Holding items is strongly encouraged.
 What's particularly unusual is it's discouraged from throwing, swinging, or shooting items.
 This personality will simply hold items and never use them.

 #### Must have

 (Nothing)

-#### Increases
+#### Increased by

 * `offensive`
 * `attack out cliff`